miracle2k/ripple-id/README.md

 For this, it will attempt to consult a number of different sources:

-1. A manually maintained, internal map.
+1. *A manually maintained, internal map.*

    This should ideally be avoided, but might be useful for well-known addresses that still are not identifyable by other means.

-2. A registered ripple name.
+2. *A registered ripple name.*

-   For this, query the server at id.ripple.com.
+   For this, query the servers at id.ripple.com and id.ripplefederation.org.

-3. Use the domain claimed by the account.
+3. *Use the domain claimed by the account.*

    The ripple.txt file on the domain is reverse-checked to make sure it advertises the Ripple address.

-4. Look for a custom [x-name] key in the domain's ripple.txt that may optionally be used instead of the domain name itself.
+4. Look for *a custom [x-name] key* in the domain's ripple.txt that may optionally be used instead of the domain name itself.

 The sources are given preference in this order:  local mapping, x-name key,